 If you're a BT broadband customer, there's very little reason to choose anyone other than BT Mobile.
 For £5 per month you'll get half a gig of data as well as unlimited texts and 200 minutes.

-If you're not a BT broadband customer, other options could include Tesco Mobile's £7.50 per month one year contract with half a gig of data, 250 minutes and 5000 texts, or there's Virgin Media and GiffGaff who both offer a £5 per month 30-day rolling plan.
+If you're not a BT broadband customer, other options could include ID's £5 per month plan which comes with 500MB data (doubled for 12 months to 1GB), Tesco Mobile's £7.50 per month one year contract with half a gig of data, or there's Virgin Media and GiffGaff who offer a £6 and £5 per month 30-day rolling plan respectively.

 Of those two, Virgin Media's is easily the most competitive offer since GiffGaff only includes 100MB data, 500 texts and 125 mins.
 With that said, for just £2.50 per month more you can get yourself 500GB data, with unlimited texts and 250 minutes.